alexeyza/alexeyza.github.io/_posts/2017-09-07-my-toolbox.markdown

 image2: /assets/article_images/2017-09-07-my-toolbox/background-mobile.jpeg
 ---

-As a researcher, I use a variety of software tools on a regular basis, and I list these tools below.
+As a researcher, I use a variety of software tools on a regular basis, and I'd like to share this list of tools here.

 <!--more-->
 <br>